Introduction to data privacy

 - Data security is a large and complex topic

-- Different countries have different data security laws – with Europe being the most strict region
+- Different countries have different data security laws – with Europe currently being the strictest region

-- The particular responsibility organisations have (in terms of legal liability) is the protection of personally identifying information (PII) about their clients
+- The particular responsibility that organisations have (in terms of legal liability) is to protect personally identifying information (PII) about their clients

-- PII liability focusses on the controls, checks and balances in place around this data – not where it is stored
+- PII liability focuses on the controls, checks and balances in place around this data – not where it is stored

-- At SolveXia, we choose to base our data centre in a facility that adheres to the European standards of data protection via EU Safe Harbor laws
+- At SolveXia, we choose to adhere in all locations to the European GDPR laws

-- At SolveXia, we work with clients to remove PII data from the processes we automate.
-This is easy to do and manages the risks very effectively
+- At SolveXia, we encourage clients to remove PII data from the processes we automate if this data is not required for the correct functioning of the process.

-- At SolveXia we believe maintaining data security is a continuous process of review and improvement.
+- At SolveXia we believe that maintaining data security is a continuous process of review and improvement.